sambittarai/Tumor-segmentation-from-PET-CT-followed-by-clinical-parameter-estimation/Data Preparation/Readme.md

-* After running "multi_channel_SUV_CT_generation.py", all the multi_channel CT and SUV data will be generated in the Output folder.
+* First, run "multi_channel_SUV_CT_generation.py" in order to generate all the multi-channel SUV and CT inputs which are bone, lean tissue, adipose tissue, air.
+* Then run "multi-angled_multi-channel_2D_projections_generation.py" in order to generate the corresponding projections for all the channels from -90 degrees to +90 degrees with an interval of 10 (You can change this as per your choice) degrees between each of them.